7 Types of Home Saunas

 Also called steam rooms, Turkish saunas or hammams, steam saunas use moist heat derived from boiling water that releases steam into the chamber.
 Steam saunas are usually clad entirely in ceramic tile or some other non-porous surface.
 Their hot, steamy air — usually around 110 F — is said to be especially beneficial for the respiratory system.

 Steam saunas cost an average of $4,000 to $6,000.
 Because of the moisture, humidity and risk of mold, this type of sauna is best installed by a professional, so figure in those additional costs.

 If you love steamy heat but don’t want to add a bulky sauna to the interior of your house, a shower-sauna combo might be the best solution.
 This allows you to convert an existing shower area into a steam shower or steam sauna.
 You can still use it just as a shower, or with the added steam and heat features.

 There are a number of options for these combos, from two-person steam showers ($3,811) to deluxe models with whirlpool tubs ($4,699).
 There are even models that combine dry saunas with steam showers ($4,999).
 If you’re not an experienced plumbing DIYer, we suggest professional installation.

 Portable Steam Saunas

 If you just want to get your feet wet — sorry, we couldn’t resist! — in the world of steam saunas, consider an inexpensive, portable steam sauna ($150).
-These one-person, soft-sided contraptions look a little silly; you sit down in them and your head sticks out of the top.
-But they offer the benefits of a steam sauna without the expense or commitment of a regular steam sauna.
+This one-person, soft-sided contraptions look a little silly; you sit down in them and your head sticks out of the top.
+But portable saunas offer the benefits of a steam sauna without the expense or commitment of a regular steam sauna.